 5. Artificial Intelligence (AI) Training

-Sounds complicated, but it usually isn't.
-At least with moinAI, because here the training is provided by our NLP- and AI team taken over.
-Like a KI Training and who ultimately costs the effort varies from provider to provider.
+It sounds complicated, but it usually isn’t.
+At least with moinAI, as our NLP and AI team takes care of the training here.
+How AI is trained and who ultimately bears the burden varies from provider to provider.

-For example, some AI chatbot tools require that the company using the chatbot manually train the AI.
-This task often falls on the already overburdened service employees who, in addition to their work, have to “feed” the AI with typical questions.
-What is presented as quick and easy actually steals valuable time.
+For instance, some AI chatbot tools require the company using the chatbot to train the AI themselves.
+This task often falls to already overburdened service staff, who have to ‘feed’ the AI with typical questions alongside their regular work.
+What is presented as quick and easy actually takes up valuable time in reality.

-In the case of moinAI, there is therefore no need to plan any time or a separate step to train the AI.
-With other tools, however, additional time should be allowed here.
+In the case of moinAI, therefore, no time or additional steps need to be set aside to train the AI.
+With other tools, however, extra time should be factored in for this.

-ChatGPT currently shows how well automatically generated response texts can work — or not.
-Because ChatGPT should be treated with caution: There are situations in which the AI makes false statements or hallucinates, i.e. freely makes up content without further clues.
-This must not happen, particularly in companies' customer communication.
-Not only because false statements can confuse or mislead users — if a user asks for product recommendations, for example, it can happen that your competition is also mentioned.
-At the same time, ChatGPT always gives different answers to the same questions, which is rather counterproductive in the case of a clearly desired communication.
+ChatGPT is currently demonstrating just how well – or poorly – automatically generated responses can work.
+ChatGPT should, however, be treated with caution: there are situations in which the AI makes false statements or ‘hallucinates’, i.e. invents content out of thin air without any basis in fact.
+This must not happen, particularly in corporate customer communications.
+Not only because false statements can confuse or mislead users – if a user asks for product recommendations, for example, your competitors might also be mentioned.
+At the same time, ChatGPT always gives different answers to the same questions, which is rather counterproductive when clear communication is required.

-The past has shown that there are unpleasant Chatbot fails can come to (large) companies that, among other things, have used ChatGPT in their customer communication.
-For these reasons, we strongly advise companies to use generative AI within a controlled framework in order to retain editorial control over the content that the chatbot plays out.
+Past experience has shown that unpleasant chatbot failures can occur at (large) companies that have used ChatGPT, amongst other tools, in their customer communications.
+For these reasons, we strongly advise companies to use generative AI within a controlled framework in order to retain editorial control over the content the chatbot delivers.

 - videos,